PaulSolt/Auto-Layout-Book/Auto Layout Book Outline.md

 	12. Accessory views
 13. Constraint 101
 	14. Anatomy of a constraint
+	13. Multiplier
+	14. Priority
+	14. Multiple constraints
+10. 7 Ways to add constraints
+4. Size Classes + Rotation
+	5. We won't be using in this beginner's book
+	6. Many apps do not support rotation (Facebook or Instagram)
+	7. Unless it’s video content
+	8. Simplify
+	7. iPad vs. iPhone
+	8. iPad Splitview
 15. Single screen vs. scrollable screen
 	16. Different design considerations with layout
 	17. Scrollable interface for super large fonts (edge case and more work)